 Implementation of Decision 13.132 (a)

-In line with Decision 13.132 (a), the Sessional Committee of the Scientific Council at its 6th meeting was requested to identify the types of infrastructure that have not been addressed under CMS and that are of particular relevance to the conservation of CMS-listed species; and to provide advice on possible actions that could be taken to address the impact of such infrastructure.
+The Sessional Committee of the Scientific Council at its 6th meeting identified dams and urban sprawl and development as types of infrastructure that have not been addressed under CMS and that are of particular relevance to the conservation of CMS-listed species.
+The Scientific Council recommends COP14 to adopt Decision 14.BB contained in Annex 2 to this document calling for the establishment of a working group on infrastructure that would be mandated, amongst other things, to provide advice on possible actions that could be taken to address the impact of the identified infrastructures.

-The above-mentioned EIA/SEA expert’s report identifies (on page 59) dams as a particular type of infrastructure that has received little attention under CMS and that is of particular relevance to the conservation of CMS-listed freshwater species.

-The Scientific Council could also consider looking at the impacts of urban development and sprawl on migratory species.
-The World Bank, for example, estimates that 1.2 million km² of new built-up urban areas will be added to the world by 2030.

 Additional considerations regarding cumulative effects assessments